 We won't be able to handle them immediately, but we want them to cool enough that we can handle them, so we can get the spaghetti-like strands out.

 Once your halves are cool enough to handle, we are going to scrape the seeds out.
 They may still be hot on the outside; I often hold them in a potholder to make it easier.

 I didn't take a picture of the cooked halves pre-scraping because I'm a dummy.
 You can see them in the video.
-The center will be soft, and when you scrape with a large spoon, it will easily separate from the edible part.
+The center will be soft and fork tender, and when you scrape with a large spoon, it will easily separate from the edible part.

 Scrape the seeds and guts into the trash or compost.
 Some of the edible portion may start to scrape away; this is ok!
 Just focus on getting all the seeds and pulpy part out, like a halloween pumpkin.